 She paused, sighed, then continued: "And yet as a wife, mother and grandmother, I want more, and I ask further.
 I want to protect those I love from pain, emotional hurts, disappointments, and even life as it ends—but I cannot.
 So often I sat at the bedside of a suffering loved-one and begged God to give me their pain – as though there is some quota of suffering to be filled which I can bargain about with God.
 There is not."

-LaRee went on to speak of life's agonies and love's triumphs, and broken-hearted victories that ultimately prove blessings can appear as burdens, and every life is precious and worth living, even when circumstances indicate otherwise.
+LaRee went on to speak of life's agonies and love's triumphs, of broken-hearted victories that ultimately prove blessings can appear as burdens, and every life is precious and worth living, even when circumstances indicate otherwise.
 She spoke of a spiritual beauty only to be found in human brokenness and poverty of spirit.

 It is in those shattered and tattered times of sorrow -- after convulsive weeping has reached its apex then subsides -- that the individual collapses emotionally and spiritually defeated and at the end of their human resources.
 Their heart lies on the floor raw and open like a deep wound.
 But it is open.
 Stillness descends.
 A small voice whispers "weary and heavy-heart, come to Me and I will give you rest."
 The divine lover and the loved can finally enter a communion of hearts.
 The loved understands everything happens for a reason and all things really do work together for good of those who love God; and human suffering today will give way to immeasurable glory tomorrow.